 This art sculpture was created by Qatari artist Ali Hassan.
 This represents the Arabian horse in the form of calligraphy.
 This art piece is located outside the Arrivals Meet and Greet Hall, Gate 3.

 This is probably the most recognizable art piece at HIA.
 This yellow bear by Swiss artist Urs Fischer welcomes people departing from the airport and you will see a number of people taking selfies with it.
-It is located at the heart of the airport, right after immigration and security.
+It is located right after immigration and security.
+Weighing nearly 20 tonnes and 23 ft in height, The Lamp bear stands as a reminder of one's childhood or precious objects from home.

 By Algerian artist Adel Abdessemed, Mappemondes is made using tin cans found in the markets of Dakar and it represents the map of the world.
 It is at the Departures Concourse A and depicts the consequences of the throwaway culture of today’s world.